-Diwali Essay, Diwali is a festival which celebrates the victory, joy and harmony.
+Diwali Essay, Diwali is a festival that celebrates victory, joy, and harmony.
 The main motive of this festival is to light our houses and other’s houses too.
 Diwali is derived from the word ‘Deepavali’ where ‘deep’ refers to the mud lamps which we decorate in our houses on the day of Diwali and ‘avail’ refers to queue.
 The victory related to this festival is a benchmark of good over evil.
-This festival is celebrated to honour the return of Lord Rama after his exile of 14 years from the forest.
+This festival is celebrated to honor the return of Lord Rama after his exile of 14 years from the forest.
 He spared his days thereby fighting with many demons, king Ravana was the main and most powerful or evil demon from all of them.

 People believe so because they think that by starting something new on this day they are taking the blessings of these two deities.
 As Lord Ganesha is always worship by Hindus whenever they start something new Ganesh puja is a must thing which they do and goddess Laxmi is well known for wealth and prosperity among the Hindu community people.
 Tasty and delicious sweets are made in homes on this day.
 Children and in some families elders also like to burn firecrackers with their families which results in air pollution for the next day.
 This festival mainly falls either at the end of October month or at the starting of November month.

 Relation with History